-hibited internationally in New York, Sidney,

-Robert is a painter celebrated across the

-globe for her minimalist paintings that communicate with her edited palette.
-Robert

-says she is "happy when the viewer gets

-through my paintings an energy that they

-in the footsteps of renowned female artist

-Helen Frankenthaler with her restrained

-composition and master of rich pigment,

-Mark Rothko, Robert utilizes a deliberate

-brushstroke to activate bold hues.
-Known

-for her large-scale canvases that balance

-pleasant compositions with a vibrant minimal palette Robert's work derides emotion,

-it sings a song.
-She shares an interior space

-Of the show's title Roberts says it "describes the atmosphere.
-The senses perceive

-it consciously and unconsciously.
-It is the

-with her gestures that pull you into her

-canvas.
+Robert is a painter celebrated across the globe for her minimalist paintings that comnunicate with her edited palette.
+Robert says she is "happy when the viewer gets through my paintings an energy that they can take with them or carry out."
+Following in the footsteps of renowned female artist Helen Frankenthaler with her restrained composition and master of rich pigment.
+Mark Rothko, Robert utilizes a deliberate brushstroke to activate bold hues.
+Known for her large-scale canvases that balance pleasant compositions with a vibrant minimal palette Robert's work derides emotion, it sings a song.
+She shares an interior space with her gestures that pull you into her canvas.